Frequently Asked Questions

 How do I log in to Canvas?

 - Go to the Canvas login.
-All distance education courses are accessed from the Distance Education webpage.

 - Your username is the same as your RCCD issued student email address.
 Examples for an RCCD student email address with the name of John Doe might be: email@example.com or firstname.lastname@example.org.